Chani Wereley

 I have had the chance to work alongside incredible humans on new works, old classics, and everything in between.
 I am incredibly lucky.

-In March, I had the pleasure of interviewing with Thomas Floyd of The Washington Post for a feature in their weekend cover story on Sondheim and his legacy!
+Last March, I had the pleasure of interviewing with Thomas Floyd of The Washington Post for a feature in their weekend cover story on Sondheim and his legacy!

 I was interviewed alongside Montego Glover, John Kalbfleisch, Ethan Heard, John Weidman, and Thomas Kail.
 Truly incredible company.